Semen Analysis & Male Fertility

 For some men, sperm is not present in the ejaculate (azoospermia).
 In many cases, sperm can still be retrieved through minor surgical procedures and used in IVF with ICSI.

-At Beacon CARE Fertility, we offer all forms of surgical sperm recovery, including PESA, TESA, and MicroTESE (in partnership with Beacon Hospital Consultant Urologist, Dr John O Sullivan).
+At Beacon CARE Fertility, we offer all forms of surgical sperm recovery, including PESA, TESA, and MicroTESE (in partnership with Beacon Hospital Consultant Urologist, Dr John Sullivan).

 Sperm Cryopreservation